|Private Activity Bonds|

 Most private activity bonds must be sold on a taxable basis.
 However, the Code grants exceptions when certain bonds (“Qualified Private Activity Bonds”) can be sold on a tax-exempt basis.
 Such bonds, with certain exceptions, are subject to the federal alternative minimum tax.
 Some categories of Qualified Private Activity Bonds include Small-Issue Industrial Development Revenue Bonds (small manufacturing facilities, some loans to beginning farmer); Mortgage Revenue Bonds (housing); Student Loan Revenue Bonds; Exempt Facilities Bonds (private water, wastewater, multifamily housing, etc.); and other purposes defined by the Code.

 The Code also imposes a limitation on the amount of Qualified Private Activity Bonds which may be issued by a state in any calendar year (see Rev. Proc.
 2013-35).
-Effective January 1, 2012, this dollar volume limitation (also referred to by such terms as “State Ceiling“, “volume ceiling“, or “cap”) is the greater of $95.00 per capita of the state’s resident population or $277.820 million.
-For calendar year 2013, Oklahoma’s volume ceiling is $362,407,900.
+Effective January 1, 2014, this dollar volume limitation (also referred to by such terms as “State Ceiling“, “volume ceiling“, or “cap”) is the greater of $100.00 per capita of the state’s resident population or $296,825,000.
+For calendar year 2014, Oklahoma’s volume ceiling is $385,056,800.
 In Oklahoma, the Private Activity Bond Allocation Act provides for the distribution of the State’s Volume Ceiling and is administered by the State Bond Advisor’s Office.
 For detail on the availability of cap, by pool, please click here.